software-mansion-labs/expo-brownfield-target/docs/api.md

 `sendMessage`

-Sends a message from JavaScript to the native apps
+Sends a message from JavaScript to the native apps.

 ```ts
 sendMessage(message: Record<string, any>): void